Vaibzz/Fog-Removal-using-dark-channel-Prior/README.md

 # Fog-Removal-using-dark-channel-Prior
 This Repository contains code for fog removal from a single image using dark channel prior.

-Authors @ Vaibhav Khandelwal and Divyanshi Mangal Follow the steps below to run the code:
+Authors @ Vaibhav Khandelwal and Divyanshi Mangal.

+Follow the steps below to run the code:
 1. Save all files in the same folder.
 2. Open fog_removal_main.m in matlab and edit the path of your input image in imread('your_input_image_path').